 Each weekend, our talented and helpful Gallery Teachers set up easels, paper, and pencils in a pre-selected gallery for visitors ages 6 and up to come draw their favorite DIA artworks!
 So, whether it’s Rivera Court or the Dutch Golden Age, there are plenty of details to sketch.
 No experience is necessary.
 It’s all about having fun and interacting with art in a new way.

 Add more fun to your visit and picnic on the DIA’s lawn.
-Grab carry out from a Midtown restaurant and enjoy the gorgeous landscape and breathtaking sculptures as you lounge on the museum’s expansive lawn.
+Grab carry out from a Midtown restaurant and enjoy the gorgeous landscape and breathtaking sculptures as you lounge on a blanket on the museum’s expansive lawn.
 Then take a stroll in front of the museum to take in the beauty of the fountains and Auguste Rodin’s iconic statue, The Thinker.

-Check out our events calendar to discover the DIA’s full calendar of current happenings and exhibitions.
+Discover the DIA’s full calendar of current happenings and exhibitions.
 We look forward to seeing you soon!